Have you ever wondered about ADHD in the legal field?

 To read the full article from The Pennsylvania Lawyer Magazine, click here.

 If you're a lawyer with ADHD who is looking for additional support, I invite you to learn more about The Focused Lawyer Coaching Group, an online coaching group for lawyers with ADHD.
-You can also learn more about my individual coaching services for lawyers.
+You can also learn more about our individual coaching services for high achievers with ADHD.